 Stephanie nodded.
 “That’s why we should go tonight.
-It feels like everything is are escalating.
+It feels like things are escalating.
 They might not slow down until after everything is over.”
 Continue reading Truth and the True: Part 14

 I’d only been there for about a month, so I had no way to know if he were lying.
 On the other hand, even if he were telling the truth, it would still be an excellent excuse to make the birthing chambers disappear for a few days.

 Combined with Emmy’s disappearance, my mind found it all too easy to imagine that they’d grab her and then create the True while the machine was out of sight.
 Who’d know?
 I certainly wouldn’t because I didn’t memorize the time needed to create the True while I was looking at them last–though I didn’t think it was too long.
 I’d have to look in the birthing chambers’ library to know the exact times it took to clone anything.
 Continue reading Truth and the True: Part 13